Saxonica/Saxon-HE/11/README.md

 SaxonJ, SaxonCS, and SaxonC.
 SaxonCS 11.5 is built for .NET 6.
 * **Saxon 11.6** (released 2023-08-24) provides a maintenance release for SaxonJ, SaxonCS, and SaxonC.
 SaxonCS 11.6 is built for .NET 6.
+* **Saxon 11.7** (released 2025-07-03) provides a maintenance release for SaxonJ, SaxonCS, and SaxonC.
+SaxonCS 11.7 is built for .NET 8.

-SaxonCS 11.6 requires .NET Core 6+, while SaxonCS 11.4 and earlier require .NET Core 5+.
+SaxonCS 11.7 requires .NET Core 8+, SaxonCS 11.6 requires .NET Core 6+,
+SaxonCS 11.4 and earlier require .NET
+Core 5+.
 Applications running on .NET Framework 4.x should stick with the older product Saxon/.NET 10.x.